 When painting your car, you can choose from various black finishes.
-Flat and matte black is the most widely used colours.
+Flat and matte black are the most widely used colours.
 The distinctions between these two black paint finishes will be covered in this article to help you choose which is best for you.
 Here is the guide on flat black vs matte black.

 Overview of Flat Black